jspaaks/2022-ieee/README.md

 &#9733; Use the cffinit website to generate a `CITATION.cff` file for your software, then upload it to your repository on GitHub if you have one.
 If you did this for the repository where you have the fair-software GitHub Action enabled, the status of that action will likely have changed to an error.
 Refer to the fair-software action's log output to learn how to make the action green again.

+&#9733; If you have the GitHub-Zenodo integration enabled for this repository (see previous section), try making a release and see what metadata from `CITATION.cff` is used to enrich the corresponding record on Zenodo Sandbox.

 ### References

 1. Druskat, S., Spaaks, J.H., Chue Hong, N., Haines, R., Baker, J., Bliven, S., Willighagen, E., Pérez-Suárez, D. and Konovalov, A. (2021) _Citation File Format_, Zenodo, doi: 10.5281/zenodo.5171937
 1. Spaaks, J.H., Verhoeven, S., Diblen, F., Druskat, S., Soares Siqueira, A., Garcia Gonzalez, J. and Cushing, R. (2022)_cffinit_, Zenodo, doi: 10.5281/zenodo.7032322

-## 6. Extras: Drafting and publishing depositions on Zenodo with `zenodraft` CLI
+## Extras: Drafting and publishing depositions on Zenodo with `zenodraft` CLI

 **This section in brief**